CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 --- abstract

-RFC 5280 defines the profile of X.509 certificates and certificate revocation lists (CRLs) for use in the Internet.
-Section 4.2.1.3 of RFC 5280 requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
+RFC 5280 (Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile) defines the profile of X.509 certificates and CRLs for use in the Internet.
+Section 4.2.1.3 of
+RFC 5280 requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
 However, the CRL validation algorithm specified in Section 6.3 of RFC 5280 does not explicitly